 • Perform bank and credit card reconciliations, resolving unmatched items.

-• Review profit and loss statements and balance sheets for irregularities.
+• Review financial statements for irregularities.

 • Conduct meetings with the bookkeeping provider to discuss issues and progress.